sinai-dev/OSLDocs/API/SL_StatusEffect.md

 * If you want to create a new Status, set a new Identifier for it here.

 `NewStatusID` (integer)
 * Sets the Preset ID of the Status Effect.
-This isn't really used by many things, but you should still set it.
+This isn't really used by many things, but you should still set it if you want to be safe.
 * If you set to 0 or below, SideLoader will ignore this value completely.

 `Name` (string)